-It was a bizarre dream, no doubt, and I deserved the ridicule that I got, but it defined my desire for that album in ways that were otherwise hard for me to define as a teenager.
+It was a bizarre dream, no doubt, and I received the ridicule that I deserved, but it defined my desire for that album in ways that were otherwise hard for me to define as a teenager.
 I wasn’t so simple-minded that I thought The Elder would act as an elixir to all that ailed me, but this desire for something, somewhat out of my reach, said more about me, and that era, when juxtaposed with the modern era, than it did about the quality of music on The Elder.
 The Elder might have been a symbol for all things out of reach.
 The magical, almost mystical qualities that I attached to it might have been similar to all things that appreciate the qualities we attach to a product of limited supply.
-Yet, I am still obsessed with this album, thirty-two years after its release, that The Elder is not only a great album, but also the best album the rock group Kiss ever released.
+Yet, I am still so obsessed with this album, thirty-two years after its release, that I think The Elder is not only a great album, but also the best album the rock group KISS ever released.

 As that last paragraph suggests, this piece is not so much a review of the quality of music on The Elder, as it is that special quality attached to a product through inexplicable and irrational desire, the rebellion to group thought, and the influence scarcity can have on a product.
 This piece is also about how the current lack of scarcity –abridged in the modern “on demand” world of MP3, file sharing, YouTube, etc.– may eventually cause music to be so much less prominent in our lives than it was for an 80’s kid that loved music so much that he felt an almost unquenchable desire for it.

 How many 70’s and 80’s kids called into radio stations to request that “their song” be played, only to have those annoying DJs wait about an hour to play it?
-How many of us grew excited when the DJ finally did play that song and happened to attach our names to it?
+How many of us grew excited when the DJ finally played that song and happened to attach our names to it?
 “And now … as requested by Billy, in Millard, I give you Rhinestone Cowboy by Glenn Campbell.”
-How many felt an affinity with Glenn Campbell in the course of that effort?
+How many of us felt an affinity with Glenn Campbell in the course of that effort?
 How many of us thought that a part of the success of Rhinestone Cowboy was a result of our continued requests?
 Is it just me, or did this association have a mystical attachment to it, that bred an irrational, and inexplicable, brand of loyalty, that cannot be touched in today’s MP3 world of “on demand” listening experiences.
 How many penniless young ones dreamed of one day living in an “on demand” world where we had more control of the when, where, and how we could hear our music that didn’t require assistance from DJs?
 How many of us would’ve loved to have a YouTube source where we could punch a song title into a search engine and hear it in two seconds?
 We all did, but now that it’s here, we have a “be careful what you wish for” warning for the world of music and music lovers.

 No radio stations would play a song from The Elder, and there weren’t internet resources back then.
 I had to sit and stew in the bouillon of my desire.
-This scarcity was not intentional, and it was not a supply and demand tool put forth by Kiss, or any of its associates, to increase demand for their product, but for one kid in Omaha, Nebraska, that’s exactly what it did.
+This scarcity was not intentional, and it was not a supply and demand tool put forth by KISS, or any of its associates, to increase demand for their product, but for one kid in Omaha, Nebraska, that’s exactly what it did.
 The scarcity was a result of the almost worldwide condemnation of the project.
-Critics and fans attached the word “flop” to The Elder, and they declared it Kiss’s first commercial failure, after the near unprecedented levels of commercial viability they achieved with their previous albums.
+Critics and fans attached the word “flop” to The Elder, and they declared it KISS’s first commercial failure, after the near unprecedented levels of commercial viability they achieved with their previous albums.

-The Elder proved to be such an embarrassment to the remaining members of Kiss that guitarist Ace Frehley considered it emblematic of the new direction of Kiss, and he quit the band as a result.
+The Elder proved to be such an embarrassment to the remaining members of KISS that guitarist Ace Frehley considered it emblematic of the new direction of KISS, and he quit the band as a result.
 Some of those loosely involved in the project, adamantly refused to have their names listed in the liner notes of the album after hearing it.
-It embarrassed the remaining members of Kiss so much that they decided not to tour in support of it, and by the time I began searching retail outlets for it, five years after its completion, I learned, firsthand, the economic concept of scarcity.
+It embarrassed the remaining members of KISS so much that they decided not to tour in support of it, and by the time I began searching retail outlets for it, five years after its completion, I learned, firsthand, the economic concept of scarcity.

 This scarcity resulted in a whole lot of self-imposed hype.
 It resulted in me briefly befriending those fortunate few lucky enough to have heard it.
 “What did you think of it?”
 I asked them, panting with anticipation.
 “What was so different about it?”
 I asked.
 “Why is it considered so horrible?”